 - Waiting for the lamp to cool down.

-- Twist off the halogen lamp cover ring and pull down lamp.
+- Twist off the halogen lamp cover ring and pull down the lamp.

 Thanks to The Ultimate Handyman for the in-depth DIY Down Light Replacement Video